ax1/electrocomms/README.md

 For the asymmetric part (the key exchange mechanism or KEM), CRYSTALS-KYBER will be selected.
 Reasons:
 - Selected for standardization in the third round of NIST.
-- Lattice family performs really well in most architectures
+- Lattice family performs really well in most architectures.

 For the symmetric part [ONLY in the integrated demo by using Node] (the encryption of data to be transmitted securely) ChaCha20-Poly1305 is selected.
 Reasons:
 - Does not require hardware acceleration to be fast.
-- Since most of traditional HTTPs servers use AES-GCM, using a different algorithm for the app encryption increase the security.
+- Since most of traditional HTTPs servers use AES-GCM, using a different algorithm for the app-level encryption increases the security.

 ## Licenses